 Risk Assessment.
 Evaluate the risk of significant events or conditions at power reactors meeting any of the deterministic screening criteria in Table 1, as follows: CCDP best reflects loss of defense in depth due to the event, regardless of whether the cause is deficient licensee performance.
 CCDP accounts for actual plant configuration, including equipment unavailable because of maintenance and testing.
 IMC 0609, “Significance Determination Process,” addresses CCDP determination.
 Although CCDP represents a fundamentally different concept for events than for degraded conditions that do not initiate an event, the same guidelines may be applied to both in order to assist management in its risk-informed decision-making.
+Detailed MD 8.3 risk evaluation guidance is available in the Risk Assessment of Operational Events Handbook.

 The lack of complete event information at the time of the NRC response decision focuses attention on the uncertainty of influential assumptions and their effect on the risk significance.
 Inspection Procedure 71153 discusses inspector inputs to risk analyses that are needed to understand the risk significance.
 In determining risk significance of an event, NRC should assess the potential influence on risk of the following: